-Lynn Van den Berghe Ghent University, Belgium L.VandenBerghe@UGent.be Co-Author: Leen Haerens
+Lynn Van den Berghe

+Ghent University, Belgium L.VandenBerghe@UGent.be Co-Author: Leen Haerens

 As teacher behaviors in PE are considered to influence student motivation because teachers can create a need-supportive class climate (Taylor & Ntoumanis, 2007), it is important to know the origin of teacher behaviors.
 The purpose of this study is to explore if personal factors (experience in teaching, perfectionism, and motivation to teach) and contextual factors (students' grade and number of students) are related to the perceived feasibility of need-supportive behaviors of PE teachers.
-Forty-seven PE teachers (36.6yrs $\pm$ 11,3) filled out a questionnaire regarding the personal and contextual factors mentioned above.
+Forty-seven PE teachers (36.6yrs ± 11,3) filled out a questionnaire regarding the personal and contextual factors mentioned above.
 The perceived feasibility of need-support was also assessed.
 Results revealed that autonomous motivation is positively correlated with perceived feasibility, e.g. intrinsic motivation to teach was positively related to the reported feasibility of providing explanations for exercises (r=.547, p=<.01).
-Perfectionism is negatively related to feasibility to be enthusiastic (r=.391, p=<.01).
-Students' grade was negatively related to the feasibility of providing structure.
-To conclude, autonomous motivation to teach, and experience in teaching are positively related and perfectionism and the students' grade are negatively related to the reported feasibility of need-support.
+Perfectionism is negatively related to feasibility scores, e.g. high scores on perfectionism are negatively correlated with the perception of feasibility to be enthusiastic (r=.391, p=<.01).
+Students' grade was negatively related to the feasibility of showing empathy (r=-.342, p<.05).
+Experience of teachers showed a positive relationship with the feasibility of providing structure.
+To conclude, autonomous motivation to teach, and experience in teaching are positively related and perfectionism and the students' grade are negatively related to the reported feasibility of need-supportive behaviors.